 Results from a flame test that likely indicate silicone (a few of these at once are normal, or just one):

-- Pale gray ash which is easily removed
+- Pale-to-medium gray ash which is easily removed

 - A small amount of material damage and “flaking”, leaving behind a sticky patch